davidgozalo/ih_datamadpt0420_final_project/README.md

 The project aims to explore the capabilities of a pipeline to use a persons dataset, a product dataset and specific business rules to produce a match between a person and an investment portfolio.

 ### **Status**
-Design: gather information to define the scope of the project
+-Design: gather information to define the scope of the project

-Define business rules:
+-Define business rules:
     -segments of people
     -portfolios
     -rules that link segments and portfolios
     -rules that personalize a portfolio for a person

-Operation:
+-Operation:

-    -assign a segment to a specific portfolio

-    -optimize a portfolio for a specific person
+    -assign a segment to a specific portfolio -optimize a portfolio for a specific person